My rating: 3 of 5 stars

 For Cioran himself, the dominance in literary modernity of the novel, with its incorrigible secularity and emphasis on individual and society over matters of the spirit, is the chief symptom of this historicism.
 He complains in the collection Sontag introduced, The Temptation to Exist, that, “The novelist, whose art consists of auscultation and apocrypha, transforms our reticence into gossip columns.”
 If this is true of the novel, isn’t it still truer of the novel’s twin, the biography, which seeks the source of its subject’s work in its subject’s life, and nowadays seeks the source of that life in personal psychopathology?

 Benjamin Moser does nothing to disprove this charge in his mammoth, much-discussed, and pruriently addictive biography, Sontag: Her Life and Work.
 He gives us not only Sontag’s thought and art, but also her friends and especially her lovers.
 In the latter category we find Jasper Johns, Warren Beatty, Roger Straus, and Joseph Brodsky, along with Rothschild heiresses and Italian countesses and, more famously, Annie Leibovitz—and Bobby Kennedy too, though it’s odd that Richard Howard, the translator of Cioran’s aforementioned The Temptation to Exist, is Moser’s sole credited source for this sensationalist claim.
-We also find Sontag’s husband of nearly a decade, Philip Rieff, portrayed as a Casaubon/Bluebeard who not only imprisoned his lively, free-spirited, and very young wife for a decade within a scholarly folie à deux but also took credit for her intellectual work.
+We also find Sontag’s husband of almost 10 years, Philip Rieff, portrayed as a Casaubon/Bluebeard who not only imprisoned his lively, free-spirited, and very young wife for a decade within a scholarly folie à deux but also took credit for her intellectual work.

 The convention, when reviewing a biography, is to recount the life of the subject oneself, and to trick out one’s own summary with quotes from the biographer.
 I am going to pass on this task, since every prior review of this book has undertaken it (see Merve Emre’s for a good example, even if Emre patronizes Sontag more even than Moser does—as someone “intriguing…less [for] who she was than how we understand our desire for her”).
 Instead, I will give the broad ideological outline of Moser’s Sontag—a digest not of his book’s narrative, but of its thesis.